kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 kube-controller-manager):
   - `job_finished_total` (existing, extended by a label): the new `reason` label indicates the reason for the job termination.
-Possible values are `BackoffPolicyRule`, `BackoffLimitExceeded` and`DeadlineExceeded`.
+Possible values are `PodFailurePolicyRule`, `BackoffLimitExceeded` and`DeadlineExceeded`.
 It can be used to determine what is the relative frequency of job terminations due to different reasons.
-For example, if jobs are terminated often due to `BackoffLimitExceeded` it may suggest that the backoff policy should be extended with new rules to terminate jobs early more often
+For example, if jobs are terminated often due to `BackoffLimitExceeded` it may suggest that the pod failure policy should be extended with new rules to terminate jobs early more often
   - `job_pod_failure_total` (new): tracks the handling of failed pods.
 It will have the `action` label indicating how a pod failure was handled.
 Possible values are:`JobTerminated`, `Ignored` and `Default`.
-This metric can be used to assess the coverage of pod failure scenarios with `spec.backoffPolicy` rules.
+This metric can be used to assess the coverage of pod failure scenarios with `spec.podFailurePolicy` rules.

 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g.,